MOLLUSCUM CONTAGIOSUM INFECTIONS

 Conclusion

-Molluscum contagiosum is an condition that can affect various parts of the body.
-The involvement of the eyelids is more often seen in children and usually resolves by itself.
+Molluscum contagiosum is a condition that can affect various parts of the body including the eyelids, which is more prevalent in children.
+The condition usually resolves by itself.
 Specific treatments can be offered though recurrence rates can be high.